Skip to main content

 During the 1960s & 1970s, several leaders emerged as the most prominent faces of the Chicano movement.
 These leaders were important because they gave the movement a collective “voice”: They drew attention to social issues (related to discrimination, marginalization, and exploitation), united people within the Mexican American community, and inspired them to fight against injustice and for equal rights.
 In this lesson, actively engage with music that highlights the contributions of César Chávez, Reies López Tijerina, José Ángel Gutiérrez, and Rodolfo “Corky” Gonzales.
 In this lesson, you will learn about the causes these leaders were fighting for and consider the ways in which musicians helped to amplify and spread their messages.

-• Demonstrate (through performance) how music is one way to express solidarity with people in our communities.
+- Demonstrate (through performance) how music can be used to express solidarity with people in our communities.

 Bibliography